zxc308/P4-tutorials/exercises/link_monitor/README.md

 ```

 We will use the pod-topology for this exercise, which consists of
-four hosts connected to four switches, which are wired up as they
+four hosts connected to four switches that are wired up as they
 would be in a single pod of a fat tree topology.

 ![topology](./link-monitor-topo.png)